Skip Navigation

 Los Llanos is a vast grassy and swampy plain covering parts of the centre and south of Venezuela.
 This is one of the best places in the country to see wildlife, including anacondas, capybaras (the world's largest rodents) and caimans.
 Numerous birds live here as well, and with some luck you might even spot predators like jaguars.
 This area is thinly populated and several of the ranches are your best bet regarding sleeping and taking tours.

-Canaima National Park is located in the southeast of the country and is one the UNESCO World Heritage list.
+Canaima National Park is located in the southeast of the country and is on the UNESCO World Heritage list.
 It covers a vast table mountain landscape, with some parts covered in thick rainforest.
-It is also of interest for geologists and those keen on visiting on of the most Famous Waterfalls, the Angel Falls.
-La Gran Sabana is also part of this park.
-Angel Falls:
+La Gran Sabana (The Great Savannah) is also part of this park.
+It is also of interest for geologists and those keen on visiting one of the most Famous Waterfalls, the Angel Falls.

 Sunrise at Angel Falls